Domestic Violence Lawyers Parsippany, New Jersey

 Restraining orders can cause challenges in an individual’s career and personal life: A police officer may be forced to retire if a restraining order requires surrender of all firearms.
 A parent may be forced out of the home and away from their children.
 A prospective employee may be turned away for a job opportunity if a criminal background check is run.
 An individual may be charged with violation of a restraining order simply for showing up at the grocery store and not leaving immediately once learning the other party is there.

-Contact Experienced Domestic Violence Attorneys in Morris County, New Jersey
+Contact Experienced Domestic Violence Attorneys in Chatham Township, New Jersey

 At Hanlon Dunn Robertson Schwartz, our attorneys work closely with clients to secure legal solutions in a respectful, cooperative manner.
 In many cases, we are capable of negotiating a consent order among the parties to the domestic violence and restraining order matter.
 Consent orders allow the parties to maintain control of the terms of the order and avoid many of the serious consequences associated with the formal court restraining order.